Sellafield Lean Project Delivery

 With the processes mapped out, the teams begin a 3-day focused ‘Improvement Event’, or ‘work-out’ where solutions are developed to address the sponsor’s challenge.
-On the final day of the event, the teams present their solutions to a decision-making panel formed of senior sponsors.
-The team get on-the-spot approval for their solutions, and develop an action plan to put them into effect.
+On the final day of the event, the teams present their solutions to a decision-making panel formed by senior sponsors.
+The team get on-the-spot approval for their solutions and develop an action plan to put them into effect.

 This phase is all about putting solutions into action.
 We do this within an interative framework, which emphasises quick feedback cycles frequently testing the solutions to see which deliver the most value.

 In Sellafield, senior sponsors and the MI-GSO | PCUBED delivery team gave the participants clear, achievable targets which were assessed in intervals of 30, 60 and 90 days.

 These fast-feedback loops gave Sellafield the ability to quickly understand what activities delivered the most value, allowing them to pivot from those that delivered the least.

 Our third phase is focused on deploying solutions across an enterprise, empowering teams to transform their own areas of work.

 To do this at Sellafield, we made use of the Scaled Agile model.
 With this, we were able to deploy ready-made improvements across disparate teams, gaining enterprise-wide buy in for the improvement program.